12 Effective Sales Team Management Strategies

 If you want to keep the training engaging and effective, employ a mix of training methods.
 Host remote or in-person workshops, courses, webinars, and sales simulations.

 PRO TIP #1: In addition to organized training, encourage your sales reps to pursue self-led learning.
-Provide access to learning resources like books, industry publications, and online courses to empower reps to take charge of their own growth.
+Provide access to learning resources like sales books, industry publications, and online courses to empower reps to take charge of their own growth.

 PRO TIP #2: Training should be an ongoing part of your team’s schedule, not just a one-off event.
 Plan regular intervals for training sessions throughout the year to allow reps to gradually build competence and confidence in new areas.